sickozell/SickoCV/README.md

 -

 ## **to do list:**
--
+- keySampler: correct midi learn function that doesn't update at first time the new key

 ## **changelog**
-- added keySampler module.
-- added 'x48' and '/48' multipliyng options on 'clocker' and 'clocker2' modules
+- 'clocker' and 'clocker2' modules: fixed a bug on /2 clock division that was actually x2, and fixed its display color to red instead of green

 # SickoCV v2.6.16
 VCV Rack plugin modules